 However, I’ve been so busy trying to harness the flood of ideas pouring from my mind that I have neglected to tell you where I am.
 At the moment, 7:02 this Memorial Day morning, I’m sitting in a Starbucks, writing this very blog post you are reading.
 At least I hope someone is reading it.
-This begs two questions:
+My sitting here at this time begs two questions:

 I’m so relieved you asked!
 I was hoping to write about it!

-First, why am I at Starbucks?
-I came to Starbucks to write.
-Currently, the three of us are living in a one bedroom apartment, while waiting on a new home being built.
-Three people and a dog in a one bedroom apartment is not an ideal work environment.
-It is wonderful for ideas.
+The three of us are living in a one-bedroom apartment while waiting for our new home’s construction.
+Three people and a dog in a one-bedroom apartment is not an ideal work environment.
+It is terrific for ideas.
 It’s great for not having much housework or any yard work to do.
 With a few adjustments, I could be just as happy living in the 1BR as anywhere.
-I can’t write there though.
+I can’t write there, though.

 I’m glad you asked that too!
-I really wrestled with this decision.
-In the end, I wanted to have a more homey home.
-I wanted to have a kitchen my wife can cook in.
+I wrestled with this decision.
+In the end, we wanted to have a more homey home.
+We wanted to have a kitchen my wife can cook in.
 She loves cooking, and I love eating.
 My daughter loves helping her.
 And eating.
 Cooking brings them happiness and quality time, and we all eat better.

 We took a risk on some colorful subway tiles for back-splash, with no other upgrades.
 We put the samples together in the studio.
 We used different combinations of iPhone and Galaxy S7 flashlights to see the sample combination in different lighting.
 Most who build a new home and get to select the design try to recreate what they saw in the model home.
 That is not our style.
 We went for different, knowing it could end up hideous when finished.
 We filed it as New World Problems and went with it.
 We’ve walked the house several times, and our gamble paid off.
 It looks great!

-I also wanted a place for connection.
-You can’t really have too much company in a small apartment.
+You can’t have too much company in a small apartment.
 We have many friends and family to thank for many things, so we want to have them over for dinners and parties.
 I want my daughter to have lots of play-dates–even though I’ve never liked that phrase–and sleep-overs.
 With her bed currently in the dining nook, sleepovers tend to be awkwardish.
-I wanted to give her and her friends plenty of room to play.
+I wanted to give her and her friends plenty of room to play in.

 We’ll now have extra space for guests.
 I would love for my in-laws to visit us from Spain.
-When you’ve already got a bed in your dining/living room, you’re kinda out of accommodations.
-I hope my family will spend more time with us, in spite of living in the hustle and bustle of “the city.”
+When you’ve already got a bed in your dining/living room, you’re kind of out of accommodations.
+I hope my family will spend more time with us, despite living in the hustle and bustle of “the city.”

 I was hesitant to take on the payment, but this market here is crazy.
-In a couple years, when my daughter’s play changes, and she doesn’t need two rooms worth of toys, we will very easily be able to sell the house and downsize.
-Unless everything crashes again.
+In a couple of years, when my daughter’s play changes and she doesn’t need two rooms worth of toys, we can easily sell the house and downsize unless everything crashes again.